President Joe Biden Introduces New German Shepherd Puppy: Meet Commander - E! Online

 On Monday, Dec.
 20, President Joe Biden revealed on social media that he is adding a German shepherd puppy to his family.

-"Meet the newest Biden," he wrote on Twitter with video of his new dog, Champion, enjoying the sights, sounds and grass of Washington D.C.
+"Meet the newest Biden," he wrote on Twitter with video of his new dog, Commander, enjoying the sights, sounds and grass of Washington D.C.

-In the announcement, Biden shared footage of Champion playing fetch, enjoying Christmas decorations and spending time with his other owner, First Lady Dr. Jill Biden.
-Based on Champion's wagging tail and ability to sit on command, all signs point to a very good boy.
+In the announcement, Biden shared footage of Commander playing fetch, enjoying Christmas decorations and spending time with his other owner, First Lady Dr. Jill Biden.
+Based on Commander's wagging tail and ability to sit on command, all signs point to a very good boy.

 Back in June, the Bidens mourned the death of their German shepherd, Champ, at the age of 13.